My mother passed down all of these home remedies to me, and to this day I use them with my own family.

 1. Hang an Onion

 Take a white onion, cut it in half, and hang the cut onion in your bedroom.
-The smell of the onion permeates the room, and gets into your throat and nose.
-Anyone who has ever chopped up an onion has experienced their strong flavour that actually makes a person cry.
+The smell of the onion permeates the room and gets into your throat and nose.
+Anyone who has ever chopped up an onion has experienced its strong scent that actually makes a person cry.
 Well, hanging up the half-chopped onion harnesses that power.

-As well, It has an unusually high concentration of flavonoids, which seem to work to improve your immune system andl help make you stronger to fight the cold yourself.
-The interesting part is that one study found these flavanoids main strength was in the outer layers of the vegetable, which means you don't want to peel your onion much before hanging it.
+Onions also have an unusually high concentration of flavonoids, which seem to work to improve your immune system and help make you stronger to fight the cold yourself.
+The interesting part is that one study found these flavonoids' main strength was in the outer layers of the vegetable, which means you don't want to peel your onion much before hanging it.

 2. Use Vicks VapoRub